 2. The disturbance is transferred due to the oscillation of the particles of the medium involved.
 The direction of these oscillations is the second direction.

-Show this link to your class and ask them to identify these two directions in the case of transverse and longitudinal waves shown on the page.
+Show this link on wave motion from Pennsylvania State University to your class and ask them to identify these two directions in the case of transverse and longitudinal waves shown on the page.

 Hence introduce and define the two kind of waves, namely,

 Transverse Waves : When these two directions are perpendicular to each other.